-Air Canada, Kelowna Flightcraft, Great Slave Helicopters, Porter Airlines, Air Georgian, Westjet, Air Transat, Jazz, First Air, Toronto Airways, Brampton Flying club, Ottawa Flying Club, Bombardier, Magellan Aerospace, Pratt & Whitney, Messier Dowty, Vintage Wings, Transport Canada, IMP Group, Mid Canada Mod Centre, Kitchener Aero, Casacade Aerospace, Brant Aero, Military, Department of National Defense, Flight Safety Canada Aviation
+Air Canada, Kelowna Flight craft, Great Slave Helicopters, Porter Airlines, Air Georgian, WestJet, Air Transat, Jazz, First Air, Toronto Airways, Brampton Flying club, Ottawa Flying Club, Bombardier, Pratt & Whitney, Messier Dowty, Vintage Wings, Transport Canada, IMP Group, Cascade Aerospace, Brant Aero, Department of National Defense

 The Aviation Technician – Aircraft Maintenance program's educational partner is British Columbia Institute of Technology, where you will be able to work towards a Technology Management degree.

-To be eligible for accreditation, you must have an absenteeism rate of less than five percent (of the total program hours), maintain a 70 percent (B) grade in each course and successfully complete all mandatory projects.
+To be eligible for accreditation students must meet mandatory grading, attendance and practical performance requirements which include an absenteeism rate of less than five percent (of the total program hours), a 70% (B) grade in every course and successful completion of all mandatory practical tasks.